Kabiirk/vanilla_blockchain/README.md

 # **Vanilla Blockchain**
 A basic Blockchain implementation with [crypto-js](https://www.npmjs.com/package/crypto-js).

-This project is aimed at Learning the basics of blockchain by implementing ourselves.
+This project is aimed at Learning the basics of blockchain by implementing it ourselves.

 There are 3 main classes to simulate a basic blockchain :
 * **Block** : Acts as the building block (pun intended) of the blockchain and holds all the information(Transaction amount, To/From address).